matochichap/algobuddy/ui/README.md

 ## Service Description

-The UI is a Next.js application that serves as the frontend for the PeerPrep platform.
+The UI is a Next.js application that serves as the frontend for the AlgoBuddy platform.
 It provides an intuitive user interface for authentication, question browsing, peer matching, and real-time collaborative coding sessions.
 Built with React and Tailwind CSS, it offers a modern, responsive, and performant user experience.

 ## Architecture and Dependencies